cooper-johnston/uit-thesis-light/README.md

 ## Getting started

-1. Put the file ``thesis.cls`` and the directory ``titlepage/`` and all of the files inside it into the directory where you will write your thesis.
+1. Put the file ``thesis.cls`` and the directory ``titlepage/`` and all of the files inside it into the directory where you want to write your thesis.
 2. Create a ``.tex`` file for your thesis.
 3. Begin this file with the line
     ```